Today’s Wonder of the Day was inspired by Simran. Simran Wonders, “What is dim sum and is it edible?” Thanks for WONDERing with us, Simran!

 Do you like Chinese food?
 We do!
-Whether it’s sesame chicken, pork fried rice or delicious egg rolls, there’s nothing quite like the cuisine of China to get our taste buds singing.
+From sesame chicken to fried rice to egg rolls, there’s nothing like the food of China to get our taste buds singing.

-Chinese food doesn’t always come in those unique cardboard takeout containers, though.
+Chinese food doesn’t always come in those neat takeout cartons, though.
 If you’ve ever tried dim sum, you know what we’re talking about.

 Dim sum is a special style of Chinese food.
-It’s created as small, individual—sometimes even bite-sized—portions of various dishes served on small plates or steamer baskets.
-Restaurants that specialize in dim sum often serve ready-to-eat dishes from carts that travel around the restaurant, so people can choose their dishes as they sit at their tables.
+It’s created as small, individual—sometimes even bite-sized—portions of various dishes.
+Often it’s served on small plates or in steamer baskets.
+Restaurants that offer dim sum often serve ready-to-eat dishes from carts that travel around the restaurant.
+That way, people can choose their dishes as they sit at their tables.

 Hundreds of years ago, teahouses were built along the ancient Silk Road.
-Weary travelers would stop to rest and enjoy a refreshing cup of tea.
+Tired travelers would stop to rest and enjoy a cup of tea.
 It was only a matter of time until snacks were made part of the tradition.

-What started out as a snack, though, has become a central part of Chinese food culture, especially in Hong Kong.
+Dim sum may have started as a snack, but it has become a key part of Chinese food culture.
+It’s especially popular in Hong Kong.
 In many areas, restaurants begin serving dim sum early in the morning.
-Many older Chinese people go to eat dim sum as soon as they’re finished with their morning exercises.
+Many older Chinese people go to eat dim sum after their morning exercises.

-So what exactly does dim sum consist of?
-A dim sum restaurant might serve several dozen different dishes.
+So, what exactly might you find at a dim sum meal?
+There could be several dozen different dishes.
 Here are some of the most popular:

 Buns: Called bau, these fluffy buns are made from wheat flour and then filled with meats, vegetables or bean pastes before being steamed or baked.